The ancient vineyard in Occitania

 Modern wine estates

-At the Villa from Prรฉs-Bas to Loupian, the facilities are quite elaborate.
-The cellar is estimated at 315 m2 divided into two naves separated in the central axis by a row of pillars.
-There are counted the locations of 90 dolias, the filling of which was probably carried out using a pipe connected to the winery by a pump.
-Production is estimated at this location at 1500 hectoliters.
-From these various archaeological findings it is possible to get an idea of โ€‹โ€‹the size of the vineyards attached to these Roman Villas.
-These probably extended over several dozen hectares and occupied average areas quite close to current vineyards.
-Yields estimated between 30 and 60 hectoliters per hectare are also approaching the same performance as today.
-One of the largest estates in Narbonne, the Villa de Vareilles, was located in Paulhan Adissan on the current terroir of Montpellier sandstone.
-Equipped with four cellars, the inventory of at least 500 large-capacity dolia suggests a wine production of around 6000 to 7500 hectoliters from a vineyard of at least 120 hectares.
-This productivity, compared to the number of workshops that produced Gallic amphorae, show that the region was already a major place of production and export of wines.
+At the Villa de Prés-Bas in Loupian, the facilities are quite elaborate.
+The wine cellar is estimated at 315 m², divided into two naves separated along the central axis by a row of pillars.
+It contains the locations of 90 dolia, which were likely filled using a pipe connected to the vat room by a pump.
+Production at this site is estimated at 1500 hectoliters.
+From these various archaeological findings, it is possible to get an idea of the size of the vineyards associated with these Roman villas.
+These probably extended over several dozen hectares and occupied average areas quite similar to those of today's vineyards.
+The estimated yields, between 30 and 60 hectoliters per hectare, are also close to the same levels as today.
+One of the largest estates in the Narbonne region, the Villa de Vareilles , was located in Paulhan Adissan, within the current Languedoc Pézenas and Clairette du Languedoc appellation areas.
+Equipped with four wine cellars, the discovery of at least 500 large dolia suggests a wine production of approximately 6000 to 7500 hectoliters from a vineyard of at least 120 hectares.
+This productivity, compared to the number of workshops producing Gallic amphorae, demonstrates that the region was already a major center for wine production and export.

 Leave comments